iamshang1/Projects/Advanced_ML/Variational_Autoencoder/readme.md

 longer as sparse, the latent space between embeddings of real training examples can then be used to generate new artificial examples.

-This exercise creates convolutional variational autoencoder that can be used on images and other 2d representations of data.
+This exercise creates a convolutional variational autoencoder that can be used on images and other 2d representations of data.
 We ran our autoencoder on the MNIST dataset and embedded the original 784-dimension representation of each digit into a 2-dimensional embedding space.
 The latent embedding space is then used to generate synthetic examples of digits.